Glossary TermApril 20, 2024

 • Strong buying pressure

-• Volume is 0.5x the daily average (very low)
+• Volume is 0.5x daily average (very low)

 Example 2: The Volume Divergence